The Theatre and Dance Program offers the following programs of study:

 Bachelor of Fine Arts

 A more intensive study for the budding professional: acceptance into the B.F.A. program is earned through a process of application, interview and audition (performers) or portfolio submission (Design and Technology, Playwriting & Stage Management).
 The BFA degree requires active involvement in the department for a minimum of four semesters after acceptance into B.F.A. candidacy.
 Some exceptions to this rule of residency may be made for transfer students.
 A minor field of study is not required with this degree program.
-B.F.A candidates’ choose a specialization prior to auditioning.
+B.F.A candidates’ choose a track prior to auditioning.

 Areas of Specialization include: